 There have been some media reports of a shortage of medical supplies in Greece.
 While pharmacies across the country appear to be functioning relatively normally, you should make sure you have sufficient medical supplies (including prescription medicines) for the duration of your stay and any unforeseen delays, adequate travel insurance and accessible funds to cover the cost of any medical treatment and repatriation.

-There have been cases of West Nile Virus (WNV) in Greece during the warmer summer months and 1 death caused by WNV was reported in 2014 by the Hellenic Centre for Disease Control and Prevention.
+There have been cases of West Nile Virus (WNV) in Greece during the warmer summer months.
+For information and advice about the risks, visit the National Travel Health Network and Centre website.

 If you need emergency medical assistance during your trip, dial 112 or 166 and ask for an ambulance.
 If you are referred to a medical facility for treatment you should contact your insurance/medical assistance company immediately.